Halten Records Llc Sets Aim To Reshape The Music Industry

-Halten Records is an Electronic Dance Music (EDM) company that is in a unique position to disrupt traditional financing models.
+(MENAFN- EIN Presswire) BOCA RATON, FL, UNITED STATES, September 5, 2023/EINPresswire/ -- Halten Records is an Electronic Dance Music (EDM) company proposing a change that disrupts traditional financing models.

-The company considers songs that are currently in production to be the equivalent of a minimum viable product (MVP), and by gauging investor interest, it aims to help revolutionize how music is distributed.
+If songs that are currently in production are to be considered the equivalent of a minimum viable product (MVP), gauging investor interest at this stage can revolutionize how music is distributed.

 Through presales, the industry can turn increasingly towards data.
 Thus, a new era can be envisioned with change to the following areas:

-Fan Engagement: When the general public is able to participate, in this case for as little as $100, investors can make an impact in an artist's career, arguably when he or she needs it most.
-This creates a more intimate and meaningful journey to be shared, where an artist may be able to reward early fans or investors financially and through unique experiences, with increasing possibilities with crypto and metaverse development.
+· Fan Engagement: The general public can have a direct impact in an artist's career, arguably when he or she needs it most.
+This creates a more intimate and meaningful journey to be shared, where an artist may be able to reward early fans or investors financially and through unique experiences.

 Facilitated by technology, an industry shift may already be underway.
-The market now includes captivating opportunities such as an accelerator by Warner Music Group (WMG) and Polygon, and an AI Incubator by Universal Music Group (UMG) and YouTube.
+New market offerings include an accelerator by Warner Music Group (WMG) and Polygon, and an AI Incubator by Universal Music Group (UMG) and YouTube.

 While the fomay have been historically on established artists, using data to test commercial viability, international licensing interest, and collaborative branding, can prove to be equally important in producing successful artists by utilizing a more targeted business-centric approach.

-Halten Records will consider collaborating with parties that have a common interest in driving innovation or leading the industry forward in any of the mentioned business opportunity areas.
-As it explores its distribution strategy, commitment reservations will serve to help advance its near-term goal of producing extraordinary EDM music.
+Halten Records is exploring its distribution strategy with its near-term goal of producing EDM music.

-For prospective investors wanting to learn more and preview Halten's EDM tracks, please visit
+For prospective investors wanting to learn more and preview Halten's EDM tracks, its official website is

 Halten Records LLC is 'testing the waters' to gauge investor interest in an offering under Regulation Crowdfunding.
 No money or other consideration is being solicited.
 If sent, it will not be accepted.
 No offer to buy securities will be accepted.
 No part of the purchase price will be received until a Form C is filed and only through Wefunder's platform.
 Any indication of interest involves no obligation or commitment of any kind.